 Performance venues include Weill Recital Hall (Carnegie), the Kennedy Center, Phillips Collection, Corcoran Gallery, National Gallery of Art and the Gardner Museum in Boston.
 He has also performed at the Bath International Music Festival, the Banff Festival for the Arts, the Killington Music Festival, Weekend of Chamber Music Festival, Bang on a Can Music Festival, Sunflower Music Festival, and the Sedona Chamber Music Festival.
 Concerto appearances include engagements with the Shanghai Radio Orchestra, the Tucson Symphony Orchestra, the Sierra Vista Symphony, Tucson Chamber Orchestra, and the Mesa Symphony Orchestra.
 He has toured China several times as a performer and teacher in cities throughout the country.

 Rush has recorded for ASV, CRI, Albany, and Equilibrium Records and was nominated for a Gramophone Award in 1994.
 His recording, Playing the Edge (2010), which features music for violin and percussion instruments, received widespread critical acclaim.
-May of 2015 marked the release of Barnstorming, a raucous collaboration with long-time duo partner Tannis Gibson.
+May of 2015 marked the release of Barnstorming, a raucous collaboration of solo violin works and music for violin and piano.

 As a dedicated performer of new music, Rush's past projects include commissions and premieres of works by many of today's prominent composers.
 He has worked with Steve Reich, Nicholas Maw, Joan Tower, Bruce Adolf, Barbara Kolb, Martin Bresnick, Patrick Neher, David Lang, Craig Walsh, and Dan Asia among others.